aBout

 BIOGRAPHY

 Her publications feature book chapters such as ‘Drawing Wonder’ in "Project Anywhere IV" (University of Melbourne and Parsons School of Art, NY, 2021) and 'Drawing from the Non-Place' in "Body, Space, Place in Collective and Collaborative Drawing: Drawing Conversations II" (Cambridge Scholars Publishing, 2020).
-O'Toole has presented at conferences including The Institute of Global Irish Studies at the University of NSW, the National Museum of Australia, Coventry University, and Maynooth University.
-She has also been a panelist for Bart Lodewijks at The Model and Visual Arts Ireland's Get Together in Dublin.
+O'Toole has presented at conferences including APD - Architecture, Public Art, Drawing Seminar,

 O’Toole is a professional member of Visual Arts Ireland and the Drawing Research Network (UK), and co-founded the artist collective Drawing deCentered.
+O’Toole currently resides in Sligo.

 CONTACT